vybraan/ssm/readme.md

 [license-badge]: https://img.shields.io/badge/license-BSD3-blue
 [x-badge]: https://img.shields.io/twitter/follow/leonardofaoro?label=follow&style=social

-## About
-`ssm` is a connection manager designed to help organize servers, connect, filter, tag, and much more from a simple terminal interface.
-It works on top of installed command-line programs and does not require any setup on remote systems.
+`ssm` is an SSH connection manager designed to organize servers, connect, filter, tag, and much more from a simple terminal interface.
+Works on top of installed command-line programs and does not require any setup on remote systems.

 <!-- SSM is an SSH connection manager that helps engineers organize servers, connect, filter, tag, execute commands (soon), transfer files (soon), and much more from a simple terminal interface. -->